-AZA Conservation Endowment Fund
+AZA Conservation Grants Fund

 The Ape TAG Conservation Initiative

 In 2010, AZA’s Ape Taxon Advisory Group (TAG) launched a campaign to sustain a future for one of the planet’s most imperiled group of animals— apes.
-Supported by nearly 40 zoos, and with generous matching funds from The Arcus Foundation, this effort will fund eight field conservation projects, one for each of the great ape species and two for gibbons and siamangs.
+Supported by nearly 40 zoos, and with generous matching funds from The Arcus Foundation, this effort has funded eight field conservation projects, one for each of the great ape species and two for gibbons and siamangs.
 Read more about this initiative and each of the eight projects funded.

 Other Conservation Funding Sources